Luke

 v15-16.
 Out of the ten, the Samaritan, the hated outcast, is the only one to return to Jesus and worship him.
 The point is not that faith without thanksgiving is powerless to save.
-This would make thanksgiving a work which our salvation would depend on it.
-Nor is the point of the story that we should always be thankful when confronted with God's grace; of course we should, but this is not the point of the incident.
+This would make thanksgiving a necessary work for salvation.
+Nor is the point of the story that we should always be thankful when confronted by God's grace.
+Of course, we should always be thankful to God, but this is not the point of the story.
 The Samaritan's response simply illustrates a saving faith, a faith that rests wholly on Jesus for salvation.
-Faith in Jesus, for God's eternal acceptance, is the one necessary act of obedience required of broken humanity.
-The Pharisees always argued that law-obedience is the way to maintain and advance a person's standing with God, but in this little story a "foreigner" reminds us that God makes only one demand of us, faith in Jesus.
+Faith in Jesus, for God's eternal acceptance, is the one and only necessary act of obedience for a child of God.
+The Pharisees argued that law-obedience is the way God's children progress their standing with God, but in this little story a "foreigner" reminds us that God makes only one demand of us, faith in Jesus.

 Be thankful!
 We should be thankful to God, for we have much to be thankful about, but linking thankfulness with a saving faith is dangerous, to say the least.
-By doing that we imply that faith, by itself, is not enough to save.
+By doing this we imply that faith, by itself, is not enough to save.

 Yet, the thankfulness of the Samaritan is not the point of the story.
 The point of the story lies in the return of the Samaritan to Jesus, yes, a return to give thanks, but in particular, a return to Jesus.
 The story teaches a simple truth, faith saves us, or as Jesus said to the Samaritan, "your faith has saved you", but what type of faith?
 What type of faith can say to a mulberry tree, "be uprooted and planted in the sea" and it would obey us?
 Yes, a mustard seed faith, full of doubts, questions, hesitation, but still, what type of faith?
 Is it a thankful faith?
 No, not at all!
 The story of the thankful Samaritan makes the point that a saving faith is a faith in Jesus.
 How simple is that?

 The living God offers us the gift of eternity.
 This gift is ours for the asking.
-All we have to do is ask Jesus; trust Jesus for salvation.
+All we have to do is ask Jesus, trust Jesus for salvation.

 1. Why did Jesus say "go"?